chrisoldwood/DDECOMClient/ReadMe.txt

 3: Help/Manual
 --------------

-There is a HelpFile - DDECOMClient.mht.
+There is a HelpFile - DDECOMClient.html.

 4: Contact Details